proxmox/ceph/ceph/doc/glossary.rst

                 state of a multi-site configuration.
 When the period is updated, the "epoch" is said thereby to have been changed.

+        Placement Groups (PGs)
+                Placement groups (PGs) are subsets of each logical Ceph pool.
+                Placement groups perform the function of placing objects (as a group) into OSDs.
+Ceph manages data internally at placement-group granularity: this scales better than would managing individual (and therefore more numerous) RADOS objects.
+A cluster that has a larger number of placement groups (for example, 100 per OSD) is better balanced than an otherwise identical cluster with a smaller number of placement groups.

+                Ceph's internal RADOS objects are each mapped to a specific placement group, and each placement group belongs to exactly one Ceph pool.

 	:ref:`Pool<rados_pools>`
 		A pool is a logical partition used to store objects.

 	Pools
                 See :term:`pool`.

+	:ref:`Primary Affinity <rados_ops_primary_affinity>`
+                The characteristic of an OSD that governs the likelihood that a given OSD will be selected as the primary OSD (or "lead OSD") in an acting set.
+Primary affinity was introduced in Firefly (v.
+0.80).
+See :ref:`Primary Affinity
+                <rados_ops_primary_affinity>`.

 	RADOS
                 **R**\eliable **A**\utonomic **D**\istributed **O**\bject